[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 "The euro must be at the service of the real economy and not a rigid dogma, based on absurd rules", Rinaldi recently told Androkronos, an Italian news agency

-The League's more moderate new tone on the single currency does little to massage the image of some of its top people, however.
+The League's more moderate tone on the single currency does little to massage the image of some of its top people, however.

 Mafia links?